nehalsoni23/PID-Controller/README.md

 Here the derivative of crosstrack error is the difference between cte (crosstrack error) at time t and cte at time t-1 (i.e. previous error).

-I set my constant Kd at 1.0 initially and it was able to complete the whole track without falling off the edge.
+I set my constant `Kd=-1.0` initially and it was able to complete the whole track without falling off the edge.
 Although it was oscillating much more when there are turns on the track and eventually it shoots over the lane.

-I changed Kd to 3.0 and surprisingly the car was able to go on the track without falling off, unlike prior behavior.
+I changed d parameter from -1.0 to `Kd=-3.0` and surprisingly the car was able to go on the track without falling off, unlike prior behavior.
 Other than a little bit of oscillatory behavior it didn't cross the edges.
 Please refer below image where the PD Controller is working well on turns also along with straight paths.

 ![alt text][image4]